centie22/Foudry-Tutorial/README.md

         vm.stopPrank();
     }

  /* Attempt to addSaving() without any previous saving on address Shahad.
 This test is expected to fail because Shahad hasn't used the saved tokens before. */
-    function testFail_addSavingAttempt() public {
+    function testFailaddSavingAttempt() public {
         vm.startPrank(Shahad);
         Token.approve(address(miniWallet), 800);
         miniWallet.addSaving(300);
-        miniWallet.viewWalletBalance();
        vm.stopPrank();
     }

 // Test withdraw() function with address Dilshad before saving time elapses.
-    function testFail_WithdrawBeforeTime() public{
+    function testFailWithdrawBeforeTime() public{
        vm.startPrank(Dilshad);
        Token.approve(address(miniWallet), 800);
        miniWallet.save(300, 2);
+       miniWallet.viewWalletBalance();
        miniWallet.withdraw(300);
        vm.stopPrank();
     }

 // Test withdraw() function with address Shahad, which hasn't saved any token on savings.sol
-    function testFail_Withdraw() public {
+    function testFailWithdraw() public {
        vm.startPrank(Shahad);
        miniWallet.withdraw(200);
        vm.stopPrank();
     }

+    /* Test with address that does not have test tokens */ function testFailNoTokenSaveAttempt() public {
+        vm.startPrank(Joy);
+        Token.approve(address(miniWallet), 600);
+        miniWallet.save(200, 2);
+        vm.stopPrank();
     }
+    }
 ```

-Now, we will go through the process of forking Celo Alfajores testnet and then explain the test functions.
+We will now go over the forking procedure for the Celo Alfajores testnet before describing the test functions.

 ### Fork Celo Alfajores testnet
 There is a tonne going on in the test code, notably in the `setUp()` function, but our focus in this section is on the procedures involved in forking the Celo Alfajores testnet.
 Foundry "forge" offers two methods for supporting testing in a forked environment:
-1. The Forking Mode.
+- The Forking Mode.
-2. Forking Cheatcodes.
+- Forking Cheatcodes.
 The `Forking Cheatcodes` method will be used in this tutorial.
 You can create, choose, and manage several forks in your solidity test code using this technique.

 Let's go through the steps: